 Though sound is the most efficient way to communicate in the ocean over long distances, light has several advantages.
 For instance, it could be more useful for private communication among creatures who share the ability to detect the same wavelengths of light, like a channel on a walkie-talkie.

 Another possible pre-Fall use would be the tagging of discarded shells ready for disposal.
 Hundreds of species of sea creatures produce shells that would otherwise clutter the seafloor.
-Some small shrimps, crabs, and other shelled creatures carry bacteria that produce light on the shells once they are discarded.
-It appears that this may have been designed to alert other creatures who help break down the shells.
+Some small shrimps, crabs, and other shelled creatures carry bacteria that produce light on their shells once they are discarded.
+It appears that this system may have been designed to alert other creatures who help break down the shells.

 Light is a marvelous communication device.
 Most importantly, it shouts of God’s glory, which He instilled into His creation (Psalm 19).
 Whether the stars of heaven or the beacons of the deep, all point to the God who gave us light.
 These lights are beautiful reminders that God has conquered the darkness through Christ, giving us the hope of light and life that can never be quenched.
 “The light shines in the darkness, and the darkness did not comprehend it” (John 1:5).